divyanshkatiyar/divyanshkatiyar/README.md

 ## About 🧑🏻‍💻
 👷🏻‍♂️ Civil Engineering student
 💻 Working on major Python projects
-🔧 Interested in Android OS
+🔧 Interested in the intersection of Mathematics, Biology and Computer Science & Engineering
 📅 GitHub active since 2022
 📚 Curious & passionate about learning, building, and improving